"Alaska is an apartheid state": Indigenous Alaskans' long fight for sovereignty and decolonization

 Breaking down Alaska's colonial history

-Russia wanted to take over Alaska so it could regulate all trade, Barnes told TAG24 NEWS during an interview in Geneva.
-The US issued diplomatic communications between 1822 and 1824 saying it didn't have to go through Russia to trade because Alaskans could be "considered as independent tribes, inhabiting an independent territory."
+Russia wanted to take over Alaska so it could regulate all the trade, Barnes told TAG24 NEWS during an interview in Geneva.
+According to his CERD report, the US in diplomatic communications between 1822 and 1824 affirmed its rights to trade with Indigenous communities, which it said Russia could not bar were those Natives to be regarded as "independent tribes."

-Despite that position, the US government eventually agreed to buy the land from Russia in 1867, with then-Secretary of State William Seward paying $7.2 million for the territory.
+Despite the questionable nature of Russia's claims, the US government eventually agreed to buy Alaska in 1867, with then-Secretary of State William Seward paying $7.2 million for the territory.

 Indigenous Peoples were not involved in negotiations when the deal was made, nor did they consider their land for sale to foreign powers.